Sidewalks: A Quality of Life Issue

 Alignment & Elevations

-Sidewalk elevations and setbacks are established by the Transportation and Utilities Department.
+Sidewalk elevations and setbacks are established by Transportation and Utilities.
 Contact the Sidewalk Office with any questions at 402-441-7541.

 Note: Transportation and Utilities inspectors must examine forms before concrete is poured.
 Please call one day in advance to schedule inspection.